 Whenever you’re stressed, you disconnect from your body and your power.
 Get more grounded and connected with a walking meditation.
 You’ll actually enjoy your walk and feel much better when you arrive at your destination.

-9. Find your Zen with technology.
+find your Zen with meditation apps

 As a meditation junkie I’m a huge fan of Headspace.
 I love this app because it makes meditation very easy for folks who are new to the practice.
 The app contains easy tools to help you focus more, sleep better and experience more Zen.
 I recommend this app to anyone who’s new to meditation or just feeling stressed out.